Nadelio/ePU/README.md

 CPU:

 - ALU ✅
 - Control Unit (Sends commands to *Memory Management Unit* and the *ALU*, reads from/writes to *RAM Unit*, and writes to *Registers* for temporary program storage)
+  - 28 bits of Program Counter command memory
 - Registers
 - Memory Management Unit
 - Clock ✅

 RAM: